DETAILED ACTION

 Since claim 1 recites an abstract idea and fail to integrate the abstract idea into a practical application, claim 1 is “directed to” an abstract idea (Step 2A: YES).
 Accordingly, the judicial exception is not integrated into a practical application.

-As for dependent claims 3-6, these claims recite limitations that further define the abstract idea noted in independent claim 1.
+As for dependent claims 3 and 5-6, these claims recite limitations that further define the abstract idea noted in independent claim 1.
 Additionally, they recite the following additional limitations:

-perform charging processing on the purchase decision information;
+performing charging processing on the purchase decision information; and

-The additional elements of performing charging processing, uploading the editing content; a provider interface part configured to provide a provider interface page through the Internet, the provider interface page forming an interface; an uploading part configured to provide an uploading tool in response to an upload request, a matching information provision part, a provider information management part, and a charging part are all recited at a high level of generality such that they amount to no more than instructions to apply the judicial exception in a generic technological environment.
+The additional elements of performing charging processing and manage uploading information are all recited at a high level of generality such that they amount to no more than instructions to apply the judicial exception in a generic technological environment.
 Even in combination, these additional elements do not integrate the abstract idea into a practical application and do not amount to significantly more than the abstract idea itself.
 Accordingly, under the Alice/Mayo test, claims 1-7 are ineligible.

 Claim Rejections - 35 USC § 103